zvanderwater15/label.fm/README.md

 # Label.fm

-Work in Progress!
+A simple website that analyzes a user's favorite albums to find their top record labels.
+Hopefully this can lead to new music discovery - if you like a few albums from one label, you may like some other ones they put out.

 - Takes a last.fm username and displays the top record labels that user listens to.

 - Consumes to the last.fm API for user listening history and musicbrainz API for album information.

+## Technologies/Languages
-- MERN stack SPA hosted on Heroku, using RabbitMQ to send messages between the API and the Worker.
+MERN stack SPA hosted on Heroku, using RabbitMQ to send messages between the API and the Worker, which are both node processes.
+Uses Jest for testing.

 ## Frontend